-In our infected adult rat model, we define latency as resolution of productive infection at the organismal level, such that virus cannot be detected by direct plaque-assay culture, but can still be detected as stable low levels of DNA and by explant co-cultivation; however, latency in any organ can coexist with productive infection in the salivary glands, as shown in the mouse model (Simon et al., 2006).
-To examine whether IE1 plays a role in reactivation from latency in explants at 120 days post-infection, spleens were excised and small pieces were co-cultured on REF cells.
-Whereas spleens from all 12 WT and RevIE1ex4 virus-infected animals consistently reactivated after 2 weeks culture, only one of 12 spleens from $\Delta$ IE1ex4-infected animals reactivated 3 weeks after explant.
-Nevertheless, six of the six spleens tested contained mutant viral DNA, as detected by PCR (see Supplementary Fig. S3, available in JGV Online).
-Therefore, $\Delta$ IE1ex4 can become latent in the spleen, but demonstrates a reduced ability to reactivate.
-This points to a substantial, but nevertheless non-essential role for IE1 in reactivation (as virus could be recovered from one spleen) from latency ex vivo, as has recently been reported for an MCMV IE1 deletion mutant (Busche et al., 2009).
+132 In our infected adult rat model, we define latency as resolution of productive infection on 133 the organismal level, such that virus cannot be detected by direct plaque assay culture, but can 134 still be detected as stable low levels of DNA and by explant co-cultivation; however, latency in 135 any organ can coexist with productive infection in the salivary glands, as shown in the mouse 136 model (Simon et al., 2006).
+To examine whether IE1 plays a role in reactivation from latency in 137 explants at 120 days post-infection, spleens were excised and small pieces were co-cultured on 138 REF cells.
+Whereas spleens from all 12 WT and RevIE1ex4 virus infected animals consistently 139 reactivated after two weeks of culture, only one of 12 spleens from AIE1ex4-infected animals 140 reactivated three weeks after explant.
+Nevertheless, 6/6 of these spleens tested contained mutant 141 viral DNA as detected by PCR (Fig S3).
+Therefore, Δ IE1ex4 can become latent in the spleen, but 142 demonstrates a reduced ability to reactivate.
+This points to a substantial, nevertheless non-143 essential role for IE1 in reactivation (since virus could be recovered from one spleen) from 144 latency ex vivo, as has recently been reported for an MCMV IE1 deletion mutant (Busche et al.,145 2009).

-Mock-infected animals were negative for infectious virus at all time points.
-In addition, DNA was isolated from infected spleens harvested 120 days post-infection and measured for latent DNA levels with an RCMV IE1-specific probe by quantitative PCR methods described previously (Voigt et al., 2007).
-Each sample was measured in duplicate and absolute quantities were calculated by using a calibration curve of serial dilutions of subcloned plasmids containing IE1 or c-myc DNA fragments.
-Total viral DNA levels were normalized by calculating the IE1:100 copies c-myc ratio.
-For both the WT and RevIE1ex4 viruses, ratios ranged between 0.03 and 6.20 for WT-infected and between 0.08 and 6.70 for RevIE1ex4-infected animals.
-In contrast, ratios for animals infected with AIE1ex4 ranged from 0.005 to 0.040 (Fig. 2bft).
-Therefore, $\Delta$ IE1ex4 can evidently become latent in the spleen, but its ability to reactivate is severely compromised.
-Whereas the overall effect of restricted reactivation must be caused by the deletion in IE1, it is not necessarily related to any direct qualitative deficiency of the mutant viral genomes present to become latent or to reactivate, but may rather simply reflect the lower quantity of mutant virus present.
-Less mutant virus was detectable in the spleen, and therefore the chance of it being reactivated is likely to be small (Reddehase et al., 1994).
-The IE1 deletion also results in an acute replication deficit, which is in accordance with a lower titre in the salivary gland at day 16 post-infection.
-However, because $\Delta$ IE1ex4 is attenuated in vivo, the infection conditions probably did not provide equal levels of multiplication of the viruses, and thus did not produce an equivalent viral genome load during latency.
+146 Mock-infected animals were negative for infectious virus at all time points.
+In addition, 147 DNA was isolated from infected spleens harvested 120 days post-infection and measured for 148 latent DNA levels with an RCMV IE1-specific probe by quantitative PCR methods described 149 previously (Voigt et al., 2007).
+Each sample was measured in duplicate and absolute quantities 150 were calculated using a calibration curve of serial dilutions of subcloned plasmids containing IE1 151 or c-myc DNA fragments.
+Total viral DNA levels were normalized by calculating the IE1/100 152 copies c-myc-ratio.
+For both the WT and RevIE1ex4 virus, ratios ranged between 0.03-6.2 for 153 wt-infected and 0.08-6.7 for RevIE1ex4-infected animals.
+In contrast, ratios for animals infected 154 with Δ IE1ex4 ranged from 0.005-0.04 (Fig. 2b).
+Therefore, Δ IE1ex4 evidently can become latent 155 in the spleen, but its ability to reactivate is severely compromised.
+Whereas, the overall effect of 156 restricted reactivation must be caused by the deletion in IE1, it is not necessarily related to any 157 direct qualitative deficiency of the mutant viral genomes present to become latent or to reactivate, 158 but may rather simply reflect the lower quantity of mutant virus present.
+Less mutant virus was 159 detectable in the spleen, and therefore the chance of it being reactivated is likely to be small 160 (Reddehase et al., 1994).
+The IE1 deletion also results in an acute replication deficit which is in 161 accordance with a lower titer in the salivary gland at day 16 post-infection.
+But because Δ IE1ex4 162 is attenuated in vivo, the infection conditions likely did not provide equal levels of multiplication 163 of the viruses, and thus do not produce an equivalent viral genome load during latency.